India–Netherlands relations: State visits

 In June 2015, Dutch Prime Minister Mark Rutte made an official visit to New Delhi where he held talks with Indian Prime Minister Narendra Modi.

 In June 2017, Prime Minister Narendra Modi arrived in the Netherlands on the final leg of his three-nation tour during which he held talks with his Dutch counterpart Mark Rutte to strengthen bilateral ties.

-In May 2018, Prime Minister Mark Rutte arrived in New Delhi for a 2-day official visit with various ministers from his cabinet to discuss about various issues.
+In May 2018, Prime Minister Mark Rutte arrived in New Delhi for a 2-day official visit with various ministers from his cabinet to discuss various issues.

+In October 2019, King Willem-Alexander arrived in New Delhi after accepting an invite by President Ram Nath Kovind.
+King Willem-Alexander discussed with PM Narendra Modi about politics and economy before going to Mumbai.

-Modern Era Relations
+Modern era relations

-Economic Relations
+Economic relations

 India has developed into a rapidly expanding economy, focused on technological development and technical and scientific cooperation.

 Despite the continuing economic crisis in the Euro Zone and slow growth of Dutch economy itself, bilateral trade between India and Netherlands continued to gather momentum.
 Trade and investment cooperation a key component of India–Netherlands relationship has shown satisfactory growth over the years.
 Two way trade continue to grow steadily, reaching Euro 5.287 billion in 2011.
-During first seven months of 2012,Indian exports increased by 9.6% while total bilateral trade increased 9.45%.
+During first seven months of 2012, Indian exports increased by 9.6% while total bilateral trade increased 9.45%.

 Netherlands remains among the top 10 partners of India in terms of trade volume with positive balance of trade in favour of India.
 It is also one of the largest investors in terms of Foreign Direct Investment (FDI) into India with Indian investments into Netherlands during the period 1996-2010 amounted to $11.46 billion.
 FDI inflows from Netherlands into India during the period 2000 to 2011 stood at US$5.62 billion (6th largest overall).
 FDI during financial year 2011-12 amounted to $1.409 billion.

 Presently there are 174 Indian companies based in Netherlands attracted by Dutch taxation system which is transparent, stable, flexible and has no withholding tax on ongoing interests and royalty payments, advance tax assessment certainly and competitive corporate tax rate of 20-25% and no capital tax on contribution of capital.

 There have been major acquisitions and mergers by Indian companies including that of Tata Corus (now Tata Steel), Apollo-Vredestein, acquisition of Theodoor Gilissen by Hinduja Group and many Indian companies and exploring the possibilities for further tie-ups.

 The proposal for opening a branch of State Bank of India in Amsterdam is also under way.
-Many Dutch multinationals like Shell, Unilever, KLM and major banks like ING and Rabobank have growing and significant presence in India.
+Many Dutch multinationals like Shell, Unilever, KLM and major banks like ING and Rabobank have significant and growing presences in India.
 Dutch SMEs with niche technologies and world class expertise are also actively looking at the Indian market.
-Similarly, several Indian major IT companies have established their presence in Netherlands.
+Similarly, several major Indian IT companies have established their presence in Netherlands.